Mathematics at Barlby Primary School

 - Be confident using written calculation methods for all four operations.

 Planning in mathematics is in line with the structures and recommendations outlined in the National Curriculum Programmes of Study.
-Our weekly plans identify the specific learning intentions for each lesson and give details of how the lessons are differentiated.
+Our weekly plans identify the specific learning intentions for each lesson and give details of how the lessons are adapted.
 Day to day, small, progressive steps are made in order for all children to understand key concepts.
-Across all year groups, we follow White Rose medium term programs of study, which map out the year’s curriculum across the three terms.
+Across all year groups, we follow medium term programs of study, which map out the year’s curriculum across the three terms.
+The class teacher will then complete weekly planning to ensure an appropriate balance and distribution of work across each term and that all units are taught.

 The structure of a lesson will vary based on the topic covered and the needs of the pupils.
 Steps throughout a lesson are small to ensure that all pupils understand the key concepts before they are exposed to new ones.
 It is important that nothing is assumed and that all key prior knowledge is revisited as appropriate.
 It is expected that all pupils have the opportunity to apply their understanding of a topic as a result of their exposure to rich and deep mathematical problems.
 During a lesson or a series of lessons children will be given the opportunity to practise new skills, apply these skills in different ways as a result of variation or within a different concept and reason and explain about the concept.

-Home learning is given on a weekly basis.
+Home learning is given on a weekly basis in Key Stage 1 and Key Stage 2 – the children will have a Maths Home Learning book.
 It provides the children with an additional opportunity to consolidate the key learning from the week.
 It follows the similar format to the learning completed during the Maths lesson and examples are provided to remind the children or the method they should be using.